-Many of the city’s posh antebellum houses survived the Civil War with varying degrees of damage, and during the postwar Reconstruction several additional mansions were added to the bluffs overlooking the river.
-Most of these homes are open to the public (for around $10 each), and during the fortnight-long “Pilgrimages” in mid-spring and mid-fall, slightly discounted multiple-house tours are available.
-The architecturally varied mansions, many of which Double-As B&Bs, and their copious inventories of fine antiques are more fascinating to decorative arts aficionados than to history buffs, who may find tours illuminating more for what is omitted than included.
+Many of the city’s posh antebellum houses survived the Civil War with varying degrees of damage.
+During the postwar Reconstruction, several additional mansions were added to the bluffs overlooking the river.
+Most of these homes are open to the public ($15 each), and during the fortnight-long “Pilgrimages” in mid-spring and mid-fall, slightly discounted multiple-house tours are available.
+The architecturally varied mansions, many of which double as B&Bs, and their copious inventories of fine antiques are more fascinating to decorative arts aficionados than to history buffs, who may find tours more illuminating for what is omitted than included.
 Stories of deprivation and Union plundering, cannonballs in parlor walls, and other wartime relics are religiously enshrined, yet only rarely is a word spoken about slavery.

-The most famous of Vicksburg’s antebellum homes turned B&Bs is Cedar Grove Inn (2200 Oak St., 601/636-1000, $135 and up), south of downtown, which has a spectacular panorama over lush gardens and railroad yards down the bluffs to the broad Mississippi River.
+The most famous of Vicksburg’s antebellum homes turned B&Bs is Cedar Grove Inn (2200 Oak St., 601/636-1000, $79 and up), south of downtown, which has a spectacular panorama over lush gardens and railroad yards down the bluffs to the broad Mississippi River.
 Ironically, Cedar Grove was built for a cousin of General Sherman, who used it as a military hospital.
-Another grand old mansion, Anchuca (1010 E. 1st St., 601/661-0111, $145 and up), preserves a more complete picture of antebellum life, with well-preserved gardens and slave quarters, plus a fine café.
+Another grand old mansion, Anchuca (1010 E. 1st St., 601/661-0111, $145 and up), has well-preserved gardens and a fine café.
 Dozens more, dating from the 1870s up through the early 1900s, are found throughout Vicksburg’s pleasant cobblestone residential areas.

 The downtown commercial district, on the bluffs above the river, offers another, more contemporary glimpse into Southern culture.
 If you’ve ever tried to imagine a world without Coke, step into the Biedenharn Coca-Cola Museum (1107 Washington St.), smack downtown, and see where one man’s ingenuity slew all hopes for such a world.
 Here, in 1894, Joseph Biedenharn conceived of putting the strictly regional soda-fountain drink into bottles, the better to reach new markets.
 The rest, as they say, is history.
 Toast worldwide domination with some of the classic stuff, straight up or over ice cream, or pay $3.50 to view galleries full of old promotional serving trays and the like.